advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter5.md

 ### 5.19.2 The Difference Between Replay and Transaction Execution

-In MySQL¡¯s row-based logging, each operation is a log event.
+In MySQL's row-based logging, each operation is a log event.
 Row changes are recorded as insert, update, or delete events.
 These row events, along with transaction start and end events, define transaction boundaries.
 Insert events log new row images, update events log both before and after row images, and delete events log deleted row images.

 During transactions, the primary writes updates to the log, which the secondary then fetches and replays.
 Secondaries can handle more read requests than the primary because replaying updates incurs only about half the workload of executing the original query.
 Additionally, read queries on the primary can conflict with update transactions, causing slowdowns, which supports dispatching read requests to secondaries [16].